 Viewing property?
 Here are 5 things you must look out for

-SINGAPORE: Viewing property, be it an HDB flat or a condo unit, is a big deal.
-One thing’s for certain: it’s not just about walking into rooms, feeling the vibe or looking out of the window.
+Viewing property, be it an HDB flat or a condo unit, is a big deal.
+One thing’s for certain: It’s not just about walking into rooms, feeling the vibe or looking out of the window.

 To really know if a property is worth your consideration, prospective buyers must become a property detective.